Pool Malebo

 The Pool Malebo, formerly Stanley Pool, also known as Mpumbu, Lake Nkunda or Lake Nkuna by local indigenous people in pre-colonial times, is a lake-like widening in the lower reaches of the Congo River.
-The river serves as the border between the Republic of the Congo on the north and the Democratic Republic of the Congo to the south.
+The river serves as the border between the Republic of the Congo to the north and the Democratic Republic of the Congo to the south.

 The pool's former name was in honour of the British explorer and journalist Sir Henry Morton Stanley, who mapped this area.

 History

 In the late 19th century, British colonists named this natural feature Stanley Pool, after British explorer and journalist Henry Morton Stanley, who had mapped and reported on this region.
 When a railway was constructed nearby, a plaque was installed at Palaba to commemorate the rail line connecting Matadi to Stanley Pool.

 Description

 The Pool Malebo is about 35 km long, 23 km wide and 500 km2 in surface area.
 Its central part is occupied by M'Bamou or Bamu Island (180 km2), which is Republic of the Congo territory.

 The pool is shallow with depths of 3–10 m.
 But water levels may vary by as much as 3 m over the course of a year, because of seasonal flooding.
 The altitude here is an average of 272 m.